pradeep3sep/interviewquestion/README System Design.md

 Optimizing frontend API integration and reducing page load time by 40% involves identifying performance bottlenecks and addressing them with efficient techniques.
 Here’s a breakdown of how I achieved this:

 ### **1. Efficient Data Fetching**

-#### **Problem**:
-- The application was making redundant API calls or fetching large datasets unnecessarily.
+- The application was making fetching large datasets unnecessarily.
-- Over-fetching data caused slower page loads and higher bandwidth usage.

-#### **Solution**:
-1. **Reduced API Overhead**:
-   - Identified redundant API calls and consolidated them by combining related endpoints or batching requests when feasible.
-   - Example: Instead of fetching user details and preferences separately, a single endpoint returned both.

-2. **Selective Field Retrieval**:
-   - Modified API queries to retrieve only the necessary fields instead of the entire object.
-   - Example: Instead of fetching a user’s entire profile, fetched only `name` and `avatar` fields for a leaderboard component.
+  - divided api in two parts, make 1st call on load and second when user scroll to end
+  - removed unnecessary data from api

 ### **2. Improved Caching**

 1. **Client-Side State Management**:
    - Used state management libraries like Redux (React) or Vuex (Vue) to cache API responses locally.
 This allowed the app to reuse previously fetched data without making additional API calls.
-   - Example: User details fetched during login were stored globally and reused across components.

-3. **Service Workers**:
+2. **Service Workers**: ye wala abhi padhna h
    - Leveraged service workers for caching static assets and API responses to improve offline availability and reduce network requests.

-### **3. Optimized API Integration**
-#### **Problem**:
-- Large JSON payloads and slow API response times led to sluggish performance.

-#### **Solution**:
-1. **Parallel and Pre-Fetching**:
+### **3. Parallel and Pre-Fetching**:
    - Parallelized independent API calls to reduce total wait time. `Promise.all for Parallel Execution`
    - Prefetched critical data during idle time or when the user hovered over a link.
    - Example: Prefetched product details when a user hovered over a product card.